-Topological paradox in SQTM just as Figure 10, there are six black spels, one gray spel and some white spels.
+However, no one has discussed the topological paradox in $\ensuremath{T^2}$ In Figure 9, there are six black spels, one gray spel and some white spels.
 The gray spel is surrounded by the six black spels.
 If 12-adjacency is defined, the black spels are connected and should form a closed line; however, this black line cannot separate the central gray spel from the white spels.
 If 3-adjacency is defined, the black spels do separate the central gray spel from the white spels; however, these black spels are totally disconnected and thus no closed line has been formed by the black spels in this case.
-So this leads to the topological paradox in raster space $\ T^2$ .
-To deal with this paradox, the white spels are defined as being 3-connected and black spels 12-connected, vice versa.
-In SQTM, background and object have the different connectedness.
+So this leads to the topological paradox in raster space $T^2$ .
+To deal with this paradox, the white spels are defined as being 3-connected and black spels 12 - connected, vice versa.
+In spherical surface digital space, background and object have the different connectedness.
 That is to say, the spatial entity in spherical surface is defined as being 12-connected, but the background is defined as being 3-connected.
 So, the six black spels defined as 12 - connected should be connected.
-However, gray spel and black spels just as background should be not connected if the background is defined as being 3 - connected .
-So the continuous curve (connected path in

-$T^2$ ) separate the spherical surface two parts.
+However, gray spel and black spels just as background should be not connected if the background is defined as being 3 - connected.
+So the continuous curve (connected path in $T^2$ ) separate the spherical surface two parts.

-Figure 10.
-Topological paradox in SQTM
+Figure 9.
+Topological paradox in raster space $T^2$

 But why this topological paradox happens?
-We use the six spels in figure 11 to explain it.
+We use the six spels in figure 10 to explain it.
 In reality, when one considers spels 1, 3 and 5 to be connected, one has already implicitly assumed that P belongs to the black line.
 On the other hand, when one considers spels 2, 4 and 6 to be connected, one has already implicitly assumed that P belongs to the white spels.
 That is, the point P belongs to two different things (LI et al. 2000).
 If the black spels represent spatial entities and the white spels represent the background, then point P belongs to both the background and the entity at the same time, thus having dual meanings.
 This of course leads to paradox-a kind of ambiguity.
 To solve the problem, one must eliminate the dual meanings of point P. One should only allow P to belong to either the entity or the background but not both.
 In this paper, the spels belonging to background are defined as 3-connected, however, the spels belonging to the object are defined as 12-connected.

-Figure 11.
+Figure 10.
 Topological paradox caused by the ambiguity at point P